 Okay, so here’s what I did.
 Pulled E’ERYTHING OUT so I would have a completely blank slate to start from once I cleaned. aaaahhh…it felt so good!
 At this point I had already washed and ironed the linens and drapes.

 As a bonus, I have new linen bedding.
 Lemme just say that I have been waiting years to finally have linen.
 It is by far a favorite textile of mine and I’ve been tucking away pennies to get us some.
 Major happy dance by this mama!
-I purchased the natural linen sheets HERE and the off-white duvet HERE.
+I purchased natural linen sheets and an off-white duvet.

 Though as an aside, I buy a king size comforter and duvet because I have a blanket-stealing husband and the queen size is too short to rightfully defend myself.
 The problem with that though is when you purchase the king duvet, you get king shams which are far too long for my queen pillows.
 This is my solution to the problem…fold over and add a button. haha.

 Also, that long bed pillow has a story too.
 I found a large length of remnant linen yardage at the thrift store a few years back.
 This was the real deal, not itchy stuff.
 I was elated and made this pillow with DIY grain sack stripes for our family room.
 However, a year or so ago this is what my kids did to it when they found a hole.

 Yup.
 That be a HOLE.
 Anyhoo, I’m not one to quit so easily.
 This pillow had some sentimental value to me in relation to the babies I’ve lost so I didn’t want to toss it.
 Instead, I took some scrap gray ticking fabric and a piece of handmade crochet trim and fixed ‘er up.

 Now it proudly resided on my bed where the kiddos can come in and beat each other with it. le sigh… I love it though.
 They adore being in our bedroom and that makes this mama happy.